The college years create some of the most eventful and memorable chapters in students’ lives.

 It stands to reason with 41.6% reporting issues with anxiety and another 36.4% reporting depression.

-We hope you have enjoyed reading these college student statistics and have learned something from them.
+We hope you have enjoyed reading these statistics about college students for 2023 and have learned something from them.

 If you’re a college student, now you are aware of the concerns and challenges of college life.